 UW-CTRI Research Director Dr. Tim Baker is the principal investigator, and the study is coordinated by UW-CTRI Assistant Scientist Dr. Jesse Kaye.
 The study will recruit 200 people to quit without medication for the first week.
 All participants then get eight weeks of combination nicotine-replacement medication (nicotine patch and mini lozenge).

-If you participate, Jesse will guide you through the process.
+If you participate, our staff will guide you through the process.